-In addition to the subsidiaries included in the consolidated financial statements, HORNBACH HOLDING AG has direct or indirect relationships with associated companies in the course of its customary business activities.
+In addition to the subsidiaries included in the consolidated financial statements, HORNBACH-Baumarkt-AG has direct or indirect relationships with associated companies in the course of its customary business activities.
+These include the parent company HORNBACH HOLDING AG and its direct and indirect subsidiaries.